Hand, Wrist and Elbow

 Fractures, arthritis, carpal tunnel syndrome and trauma that causes nerve damage, are all common injuries and disorders of the hand and wrist.
-Because nearly every activity requires the use of our hands, these afflictions can keep us from performing even the most basic tasks at home, work or play.
-The fingers, hand and wrist contain 27 bones, plus tendons and muscles to connect them.
+The fingers, hand, and wrist contain 27 bones, plus tendons and muscles to connect them.
 The complexity of how they work together can make them more prone to injuries.
-At the Hand Center, our team has extensive experience evaluating and treating both minor and complex conditions.
-Through non-surgical and surgical treatment options, they help patients overcome pain and debilitation.
-The team of surgeons and Physician Assistants (PAs) enable patients to return to work, perform routine chores again and resume the activities they love.
+It’s important to seek care from a board-certified surgeon with advanced training (a fellowship) in Hand and Wrist surgery.

 Acute and chronic elbow conditions are also treated here, as well as injuries or diseases resulting from repetitive motion or excessive stress on the joint.

 At the Hand Center, our team can evaluate and treat both minor and complex hand conditions.
 Through non-surgical and surgical treatment options, we help patients overcome pain and loss of function.